23.3.6 Limiting execution to certain CPUs

 Macro: int CPU_SETSIZE

-The value of this macro is the maximum number of CPUs which can be handled with a cpu_set_t object.
+The value of this macro is the maximum number of CPUs which can be handled with a fixed cpu_set_t object.

 Macro: void CPU_ZERO (cpu_set_t *set)